LZoog/inquirer-checkbox-search/README.md

 # inquirer-checkbox-search

-Checkbox prompt with user input search functionality for [inquirer](https://github.com/SBoudrias/Inquirer.js)
+This is a prompt with user input search functionality made for [inquirer].(https://github.com/SBoudrias/Inquirer.js)

 Inspired by the checkbox prompt included in the inquirer core and [inquirer-autocomplete-prompt](https://github.com/mokkabonna/inquirer-autocomplete-prompt).